Nicki Minaj Being Forced To Write Remy Ma Diss Track By Lil Wayne, Drake?

 Nicki Minaj is being urged to respond to Remy Ma’s “Shether” by Lil Wayne and Drake, convinced that the female rapper is doing herself no favors by not saying anything.

-The feud, which reportedly started over Nicki Minaj’s song with Gucci Mane, titled “Make Love,” created so much controversy for the supposed fact that the 34-year-old was indirectly aiming her attention to Remy Ma, who she brands as a “bum,” before calling herself the greatest rapper.
+The feud, which reportedly started over Nicki Minaj’s song with Gucci Mane titled “Make Love,” created so much controversy for the supposed fact that the 34-year-old was indirectly aiming her attention to Remy Ma, who she brands as a “bum,” before calling herself the greatest rapper.

 According to Complex, once Remy caught wind of the shady remarks Nicki Minaj had made on her song with Gucci Mane, she responded with a 7-minute response in the form a song that has since been named one of the greatest diss tracks in the field of hip-hop.